-Grades will be determined as follows: Major test grades, which are averaged separately, will count two thirds of the term grade, and daily grades will count one-third.
+UPPER SCHOOL - Grades will be determined as follows: Major test grades, which are averaged separately, will count two-thirds of the term grade, and daily grades will count one-third.
 Nine weeks tests will count 20% of the grade for that particular grading period.
-Exams will count 20% of the semester grade.
+Exams will count for 20% of the semester grade.
 Teachers will be required to post a minimum of two grades per week and all test grades must be posted within 3 days of the test.
-Parents may view the student's progress and 9 weeks grades on MSP.
+Parents may view the student's progress and 9 weeks grades on FACTS/RENWEB.

 Viewing of online grades may be blocked due to the following: tuition and/or books fines (textbooks and library books); athletic and/or band uniforms that have not been turned in, or other outstanding fines.
-If unable to access MSP, parents should contact the school immediately.
+If unable to access FACTS/RENWEB, parents should contact the school immediately.